osrf/ros2multirobotbook/src/security.md

 The `public` directory contains anything permissible as public, such as public certificates for the identity or permissions Certificate Authorities (CA).
 As such, this can be given read access to all executables.
-Note that in the default case, both the `identity_ca` and `permissions_ca` points to the same CA certificate.
+Note that in the default case, both `identity_ca` and `permissions_ca` point to the same CA certificate.

 The `private` directory contains anything permissible as private, such as private key material for aforementioned certificate authorities.
-This directory should be redacted before deploying the keystore onto the target device/robot.
+This directory should be removed before deploying the keystore onto the target device/robot.

-The `enclaves` directory contains the security artifacts associated with individual enclaves.
+The `enclaves` directory contains the security artifacts associated with individual security enclaves.
-This is a concept that was introduced with the `ROS 2 Foxy Fitzroy` release, as domain participants are no longer mapped directly to ROS nodes. `Foxy` introduces the concept of a security “enclave”, where an “enclave” is a process or group of processes that will share the same identity and access control rules.
-The enclaves folder may still recursively nest sub-paths for organizing separate enclaves.
+SROS 2 includes the concept of a security “enclave”, where an “enclave” is a process or group of processes that will share the same identity and access control rules.
+The enclaves folder may recursively nest sub-paths for organizing separate enclaves.

 #### SROS 2 enclave keys

-Once the `keystore` has been initialized you might wanna create the security keys for your enclaves.
+Once the `keystore` has been initialized you may wish to create the security keys for your enclaves.
 This will populate the `enclaves` directory with the necessary keys and governance files.
 As an example, in order to create the security files for our`/hospital/rviz` enclave the following command would be issued: